Sandhurst Tacama Miggins

-Sandhurst Tacama Miggins (born April 24, 1986 in Tobago, Trinidad and Tobago), is a fashion model best known as a contestant and first runner-up of the second season of the show Make Me a Supermodel.
+Sandhurst Tacama Miggins (born April 24, 1986), is a Tobagonian fashion model best known as a contestant and first runner-up of the second season of the show Make Me a Supermodel.

 Early life

-Miggins was born in 1986 on the Southern Caribbean island of Tobago, the sister island to Trinidad.
+Miggins was born on April 24, 1986 on the island of Tobago in Trinidad and Tobago.
 His mother is Deborah Moore-Miggins, a lawyer and former Senator in Trinidad and Tobago.
 Miggins was named after the Royal Military Academy Sandhurst.

 Miggins spent his later teen years in Fort Lauderdale, Florida, where he was an avid dancer.
 He has taken 12 years of ballroom dance, and has also studied ballet, tap, modern, and African dance forms.
 He studied ballet at the prestigious Rock School for Dance Education in Pennsylvania.

 He later relocated to Philadelphia to attend Temple University and major in public relations.
 He started his career in modeling in 2008, when he was picked out of a crowd by Dianne Hunt of Radical Designs during Trinidad and Tobago's inaugural Fashion Week, and was asked to walk in a runway show.